Applifting/culture/en/c-team-codex.md

 ## Lead with Vision, Not Control

-### Trust in Teal culture
+### Trust in the Teal culture

+Teal culture is built on three fundamental principles:

+1. **Authenticity and Self-Expression**: Be your authentic self and create space for others to do the same.
+Leadership in a teal organization means removing masks and encouraging genuine self-expression at all levels.

+2. **Self-Management and Empowerment**: Rather than taking responsibility for others, empower them to take responsibility for themselves.
+Your role is to create conditions where people can grow, make decisions, and own their outcomes.
+Guide and mentor, but avoid solving problems that others should solve themselves.

+3. **Evolutionary Purpose**: Stay attuned to how the organization and its environment are evolving.
+Adapt and respond to changes organically, letting the organization's purpose guide decision-making rather than rigid control structures.

 Lead by setting a clear direction, not by micromanaging.
-Applifters should be empowered to make decisions and take responsibility.

-Your role is to inspire and to remove obstacles.
-Instead of managing people, mentor them.
-Help others find their path to success, be it through advice, knowledge, or resources.
+Make sure Applifting integrates all levels of our goals - health of the company, our wellbeing goals and our vision of positive planetary impact.

 Value each person's contribution, regardless of title or status.
-Every voice in the organization should be heard.
+Every voice in the organization is important.

-Make sure Applifting integrates all of our goals - health of the company, our wellbeing, and our vision of positive planetary impact.

 ### Freedom with Responsibility